 We’ve all seen “Direct Traffic” in our Google Analytics reports. (direct) / (none) or just “Direct” traffic.
 Most people have the wrong idea about this traffic though.
 To this day people still say that it’s one of the following things:

 - Typing in a URL by hand

 It’s so much more though.
-It’s:

 - Clicking on a link from a secure HTTPS page to a non-secure HTTP page

 - Tapping on a link in many mobile, even social, apps

 - Clicking on a link in an email program

 - Clicking on a link shared in an Instant Messenger, Hangout, Video Chat, etc